ghoomfrog/universe/computer science/interlaced significand and exponent.md

 The format is a sequence of contiguous chunks composed of 3 significand bits followed by 1 exponent bit.
 The significand is the reversed concatenated significand bits, and the exponent is the unreversed concatenated exponent bits.
 All bits beyond the number default to 0.

 When the significand is 0, the exponent can be used as non-standard metadata.
 This is similar to floating-point NaNs, except that the number is valid and should be treated as 0.
+When the exponent is also 0, it shouldn't be considered metadata.

+The maximum positive number and minimum negative number can optionally be treated as positive and negative infinity.

 The mantissa is $0.s$ where $s$ is the significand.